redbear/DuoSetupCLI/README.md

     [parameters]:
-        --verbose,-v      Print additional message during executing this programm --file,-f <file>  Used with --upload option.
+        --verbose,-v      Print additional message during executing this programm --file,-f <file>  Must be used with --upload option.
 Specify the binary file (.bin) to be uploaded.
 The file will be stored from the beginning of the OTA region by default, if no "--region" is present